 Portugal uses the Euro, the same currency of many other countries in the European Union.
 This is particularly helpful if you are also travelling to nearby countries like Spain and France.
 The currency will be freely available with a good exchange rate and low commission before you depart.
 Change about €100 in advance to start with and don’t carry much more than this amount on you.
 It’s worth noting that many places, including some supermarkets, still have a minimum transaction fee for cards, so it’s definitely worth having enough cash in your wallet to cover purchases.

 On arrival, it will be cheaper to withdraw from ATMs instead of changing more money, especially with a no-fee debit card.
 Ask if your bank has a presence in Portugal – Barclays has branches, for example – or is partnered with a local equivalent.
 Use these for cheaper withdrawals.
 Otherwise, make sure of ATMs in major banks or post offices, which will exchange at the market rate.
 These are easy to use and will usually offer the option for English instructions.
-You can use this location map for Visa-friendly ATMs or this local ATM finder for MasterCard.
 Always choose all financial transactions at the EUR rate rather than in your native currency, as this is the cheaper option.

 On arrival, you may find that your cards don’t work.
 Keep a record of card details, including the contact number on the back.
 You can safely keep photos of these in a cloud account and on a locked phone.
 You can call the number to get your card unfrozen.
 It’s also wise to carry a backup card from a different account with full access to online banking.
 This has gotten me out of some potentially serious scrapes.